 You can add vitamins A and C to your diet naturally by consuming citrus fruits, berries, bell peppers, sweet potatoes, fish, and leafy greens.
 Some topical medications contain these vitamins and might work more effectively than dietary changes.
 Experiment with different methods of consuming your vitamins to decide which method works best for you.

-Vitamin E and zinc deficiencies might also contribute to adult acne.
+Vitamin E and zinc deficiencies might also contribute to adult breakouts.
 If you're concerned about these deficiencies, ask your doctor to run a blood panel to check for vitamin and mineral deficiencies so you'll know how to handle your specific situation.
 Even if you don't have a deficiency, adding a multivitamin to your diet might help you control breakouts.

 Watch Your Diet and Stress Levels

-Sometimes, adult acne results from lifestyle choices that you can control once you identify them.
+Sometimes, adult breakouts results from lifestyle choices that you can control once you identify them.
 For example, stress might add to clogged pores and unhealthy skin, especially if you don't get enough sleep.
 Rearrange your schedule so that you can get at least six to eight hours of sleep every night.
 Not only will your skin's condition improve, but you'll also feel better prepared to tackle the day's activities.

 Try to cut other sources of stress, such as professional struggles and familial issues.
 Devote at least one hour of every day to a relaxing and enjoyable activity.
 Take a walk around the block, read a book, or watch a favorite television program.

-Many people who suffer from adult acne avoid exercise because they worry that sweat production will lead to more frequent breakouts.
+Many people who suffer from adult breakouts avoid exercise because they worry that sweat production will lead to more frequent breakouts.
 Sweat, however, can actually help cleanse your pores because the sweat pushes out dirt and washes toxins from your skin.
 A half-hour of intense activity can make you feel healthier and improve your complexion at the same time.

 You might also want to weed out foods from your diet that cause your blood sugar levels to increase.
 Sugary drinks and snacks might prove dangerous to your skin, as can foods that are high in fat and cholesterol.
 Strive for a balanced diet that includes plenty of fruits, vegetables, and lean meats.
 Substitute whole grains for processed breads when possible.
 If you suffer from diabetes, carefully follow your doctor's advice to control your insulin levels.